Shields003/DeviceTrackerFend/README.md

 # Device Tracker Frontend

-This is the frontend for the Device Tracker application.
+This is the frontend for the Pulse Device Tracker application.
 It is built with React and Emotion for styling.

 ## Features